 If you will be tracking placements with different Media Outlets, a Media Outlet code can also be embedded in a donation url, as:

-Use these techniques to streamline your online giving and track your giving as effectively as possible.
+Use these techniques to streamline your online giving and track your giving as effective as possible.